 SHED was a locally sourcing superb eatery, farmers’ community centre, event space, and a sustainable food market under one roof in Healdsburg.
 The up and coming rural hub draws millennial California techpreneurs, families, and globetrotting wine lovers to Sonoma County.

 Healdsburg on the rise and challenged

 SHED materialised in the peek of the blooming season for the farming town.
 Since 2013, the gourmandise-inspiring space has been casually connecting the local farmers, fishermen, guest chefs, winemakers and artisans with the town’s visitors.
-The local community needs the life-vest after the unfortunate wild fires hit the region this autumn.
+The local community needs the life-vest after the unfortunate wildfires hit the region this autumn.
 Natural calamities savage whatever steps in their way, so many hectares of vines and cherished farmland were burned to ashes.
-SHED and other leading local businesses like its neighbour, the incredible two Michelin stared restaurant – Silver Thread, contributed to the disaster relief for the affected small farms.
+SHED and other leading local businesses like its neighbour, the incredible two Michelin-starred restaurant – Silver Thread, contributed to the disaster relief for the affected small farms.

 Green-flagging sustainability at SHED

 Envisioning a transparent modern grange, Doug Lipton and Cindy Daniel created the imprint of the complete food cycle – from growing, preparing, to the enjoyment of food through their SHED dining, event and retail space in Healdsburg.
 Being established local farmers themselves, they found inspiration in the words of Wendell Berry: “An agrarian mind begins with the love of the fields and ramifies in good farming, good cooking, and good eating.”
 This affirming quote is also used on each bottle of the SHED branded produce sold at the Larder and Pantry space in the building.
 There is even a mill where the flours are freshly and gently ground.